 The take-home message is if you are a car accident lawyer and you want to preserve physical evidence from a crash scene, you want to secure that evidence sooner rather than later.

-How Long Does It Take a Driver to React and Hit the Breaks?
+How Long Does It Take a Driver to React and Hit the Brakes?

-It takes the average driver between 2.3 and 2.5 seconds to hit the breaks in a sudden emergency.
-There is data that suggests the average time to break is lower than 2.5 seconds if the driver perceives a critical sudden emergency.
-Younger drivers typically are quicker to the break than older drivers.
+The average driver takes between 2.3 and 2.5 seconds to hit the brakes in a sudden emergency.
+Data suggests the average time to brakes is lower than 2.5 seconds if the driver perceives a critical sudden emergency.
+Younger drivers are typically quicker to the brakes than older drivers.

 How Does Speed Impact Braking Distance?